Meow! My name is Gribouille

 |Breed:||Domestic Shorthair||Color:||Brown Tabby||Age:||Adult|

-I am already neutered, housetrained, up to date with shots, not good with kids, and not good with dogs.
+I am already neutered, housetrained, a special needs pet, up to date with shots, not good with kids, not good with dogs, and good with cats.

 Male.
 Born October 15, 2007

 Gribouille may have lost his eyes to glaucoma, but he still has a handsome tomcat's face.
 Although he has become less active since, he has adapted admirably well.
 He can still come and go as he pleases, using his whiskers to avoid obstacles and the texture of the floor to find his way.
 He uses the litter box and eats without any problems.
 He's even started playing with a toy on the end of a stick again.
 He can hear the other cats of the household moving around and comes running when we call him or when we tap the floor.
 When he's coming towards us, we talk to him to let him know where we are, and how wonderful we think he is.
 Gribouille is a cat that deserves to be pampered.